dense-analysis/ale/README.md

 ## Installation

-To install this plugin, you should use one of the following methods.
-For Windows users, replace usage of the Unix `~/.vim` directory with `%USERPROFILE%\vimfiles`, or another directory if you have configured Vim differently.
-On Windows, your `~/.vimrc` file will be similarly stored in `%USERPROFILE%\_vimrc`.

-<a name="standard-installation"></a>

-### Installation

 Add ALE to your runtime path in the usual ways.

 If you have trouble reading `:help ale`, try the following.